 You can even offer multiple payment methods and create post-payment actions such as sending a confirmation email.

-No matter what payment gateway you choose, Gravity Forms will transmit the customer’s data to the credit card processor, who will securely handle authorization and payment.
+No matter what payment gateway you choose, Gravity Forms securely sends your customer’s information to the payment processor, who then handles the authorization and payment safely.

 19. Accept eSignatures